LTC Bullet: Surplus Won't Save Us

 * * *

-"Although the ten-year horizon looks better in CBO's [Congressional Budget
+"Although the ten-year horizon looks better in CBO's

-fiscal outlook looks worse.
-In the longer
+2000, the long-term fiscal outlook looks worse.

-term--beyond the 10-year budget window of CBO's projections—the share of the
+In the longer term--beyond the 10-year budget window of CBO's projections—the share of the population over 65 will

-population over 65 will begin to climb and the federal budget will increasingly
+begin to climb and the federal budget will increasingly be driven by

-be driven by demographic trends.
+demographic trends.

 "As more and more of the baby boom generation enters retirement, spending